 Washington is too close to fly, just as flying from New York to Boston, Philadelphia and Baltimore, once you factor in fooling around with everything you gotta do at each airport, doesn't really save you much time compared to driving, the bus or the train.
 So forget about flying from JFK, LaGuardia or Newark to Reagan National or Dulles International Airport.
 (John Foster Dulles was President Eisenhower's Secretary of State.)

 The train is a very good option, if you can afford it.
-Washington’s Union Station is at 50 Massachusetts Avenue NE, within sight of the Capitol Building.
+Washington's Union Station is at 50 Massachusetts Avenue NE, within sight of the Capitol Building.
 But Amtrak is expensive.
 They figure, "You hate to fly, you don't want to deal with airports, and Greyhound sucks, so we can charge whatever we want."
-New York to Washington will run you $152 each way on a standard Northeast Regional, and $176 on Acela Express (formerly the Metroliner), which would be $304 or $352 round-trip.
-And that’s before you add anything like Business Class or, God forbid, Amtrak’s overmicrowaved food.
-Still, it’s less than 3 hours if you take the Acela Express, and 3 hours and 40 minutes if you take a regular Northeast Corridor train.
+New York to Washington will run you $178 round-trip each way on a standard Northeast Regional, and $440 on Acela Express (formerly the Metroliner).
+And that's before you add anything like Business Class or, God forbid, Amtrak's overmicrowaved food.
+Still, it's less than 3 hours if you take the Acela Express, and 3 hours and 40 minutes if you take a regular Northeast Regional train.

 Another option is to buy a ticket for the New Carrollton, Maryland station, head out to Bus Bay C, and take the F14 bus to Hill Oaks Drive & Michele Drive.
 From there, it's a 10-minute walk to the stadium.
 The Amtrak price won't be any different, although the price for the bus may be, compared to the Metro.